Accused Cult Leader Keith Raniere — Who Founded NXIVM — Charged With Sex Trafficking

 Keith Raniere, the founder of the much-maligned “professional development group” NXIVM was deported from Mexico on Sunday and will be arraigned Tuesday in Texas on sex trafficking charges.
-He is accused of running a cult-like organization where female members were branded with a cauterizing pen, deprived of food, and treated as sex slaves.
+He is accused of running a cult-like organisation where female members were branded with a cauterising pen, deprived of food, and treated as sex slaves.

 NXIVM (pronounced nex-ee-um) was founded by Raniere in 2003 and is headquartered in Albany.
 It describes itself on its website as “a community guided by humanitarian principles that seek to empower people and answer important questions about what it means to be human.”
 The group sells personal and professional development courses exclusively to women.
 Followers advance within the group by paying as much as $5,000 for seminars and workshops and are expected to recruit new members.